THE destination for boat owner's---and boat lovers too.

 Price: $220; additional bands $22; westmarine.com

 Jim-Buoy Type IV Ring Buoy The most basic, most essential piece of crew-overboard gear is a simple throwable.
-Courtesy West Marine Throwable Jim-Buoy Type IV Ring Buoy
+Courtesy West Marine BUY NOW Throwable Jim-Buoy Type IV Ring Buoy

 The Basics: The most basic, most essential piece of crew-overboard gear is a simple throwable.
 Coast Guard regs stipulate that all boats over 16 feet carry a Type IV throwable device, but be wary of the classic seat-cushion type that offers minimal flotation for someone struggling in the water.
 Opt for a brightly colored ring or horseshoe buoy that offers greater buoyancy and can be mounted within easy reach on a rail or bulkhead.